ManuelSilva/Cpp_SFML_Clock_Game/ReadMe.md

 ## License
-This project is provided under [appropriate license].
+This project is provided under [MIT License].
 Please refer to the LICENSE file in the repository for more details.